pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

 Introduction by Example
 =======================

-We shortly introduce the fundamental concepts of PyTorch Geometric (PyG) through self-contained examples.
+We shortly introduce the fundamental concepts of PyG through self-contained examples.
 At its core, PyG provides the following main features:

 .. contents::